 I was alarmed because I realized that I had no plan to reach that number.

-The first step I took was to ground myself in reality.
-I encourage you to do the same by following the process I went through.
+The first step I took was to ground myself in

 How would you like to feel more in control of your New Year?